taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 ---
-title: 'How to setup a Phoenix 1.6 application using Webpack, Babel, and React'
+title: 'How to setup a Phoenix 1.6 application using Webpack and React'
 publishedAt: '2022-08-14'
 author: 'Tayte Stokes'
 excerpt: ''